clover/codelab-remote-pay-cloud/README.md

 </div>
 ```

-And if that checkbox is checked, we'll make it behave as expected.
+And if that checkbox is checked, we'll initiate a `SaleRequest` with a manual card entry method.
 In `index.js`:

 ```diff
 CloudTest.prototype.performSale = function(amount) {